<< Back to Home

 *Minors OK.
 Must be 19+ w/ID for bar service.

-*All other seating is General Admission; please arrive 20-30 minutes prior to showtime to ensure great seats and time for treats.
+*Our box office is typically open 30 minutes before showtime.
+Please arrive 20-30 minutes prior to showtime to ensure great seats, and time for treats at concession.

 *All Rio Theatre tickets are final sale.
+No refunds or exchanges.

 The mysterious Count Orlok summons Thomas Hutter to his remote Transylvanian castle in the mountains.
 The eerie Orlok seeks to buy a house near Hutter and his wife, Ellen.
 After Orlok reveals his vampire nature, Hutter struggles to escape the castle, knowing that Ellen is in grave danger